-9. Related party transactions
+10. Related party transactions

 The Company holds investment in a wholly owned subsidiary VE Sonnedix Luxembourg Holdco 2 S.à r.l.
-Sonnedix Holdco Spain B.V. (the parent), incorporated in Spain, owns 99,99% shares of the Company.
+Sonnedix Holdco Sp B.V. (the parent), incorporated in Netherlands, owns 99,99% shares of the Company and his ultimate parent company is Sonnedix España S.L. incorporated in Spain.

-No other balances are outstanding with the related parties as at 31 December 2020.
+No other balances are outstanding with the related parties as at 31 December 2021.

-10. Financial risk management
+11. Financial risk management